mznmel/sora/README.md

 # sora (صورة)
 Sora means `image/picture` in Arabic.
 It is a simple library to display and embed images in Jupyter notebooks.
-You can use it to:
+Check out the [example.ipynb](https://github.com/mznmel/sora/blob/master/example.ipynb) notebook to see the results.

+## Installation
+`pip install sora`

+## Usage
 ```python
 from sora import sora